GAA-UAM/R-MTGB/README.md

 ## Usage

-To use the model in your project, follow these basic steps:
+To use the model in your project, follow the following steps:

 ```Python
 # For classification